If you cannot explain it simply, you don’t understand it well enough. —Einstein

-This is a third Standard for Mathematical Practice.
+This is the third Standard for Mathematical Practice.
 When students try to explain in writing how they solved a problem, they have to organize their thinking into logical steps.
 Over time, writing will help students clearly and concisely “construct viable arguments” to support their reasoning for solving a problem in a particular way (http://www.corestandards.org/Math/Practice/).

 3. Students’ writing about math gives teachers excellent insight.

-Having students write about a mathematical concept helps us, as teachers, determine which students have deep-level mastery of a concept and which students have only surface-level understanding.
+Having students write about a mathematical concept helps us, as teachers, determine which students have deep-level mastery of a concept and which students have surface-level understanding.

-Writing in the math block can seem like a daunting task, but it doesn’t have to be.
+Math writing can seem like a daunting task, but it doesn’t have to be.
 By being intentional, you can easily begin to incorporate writing into your math block.
 Here are a few ways to get started: